 - Permanent disability or disfigurement

 Pennsylvania’s “choice no-fault” system can be confusing for accident victims.
-Here’s what you need to know:
+Here’s what you need to know about the Keystone State’s car insurance laws and how they affect your case:

 What Are Insurance Tort Options?

-When purchasing auto insurance, you have the option to select either limited or full tort coverage.
+When purchasing auto insurance, you can choose between limited or full tort coverage.
 Many people don’t understand what this means.
 In simple terms, full tort allows you to seek compensation for not only your medical bills and lost wages, but for non-economic damages as well.

 Limited tort is different.
-Although it is the cheaper option, you are restricted from suing for pain and suffering.
+Although it is the cheaper option, you are not allowed to sue for pain and suffering.
 Only in rare cases, such as a catastrophic injury or severe negligence by the other driver, can you receive non-economic damages.

 What is Personal Injury Protection (PIP)?